University of Melbourne Student Union

 The University of Melbourne Student Union (UMSU) is one of two student organisations at the University of Melbourne, Australia.
-UMSU, incorporated as University of Melbourne Student Union, Inc. (UMSU) provides representation and services for all current students and the University of Melbourne.
+It provides representation and services for all current students and the University of Melbourne.

 Following the liquidation of its predecessor, The Melbourne University Student Union (MUSU), UMSU was incorporated on 17 November 2005, following approval by the Council of the University of Melbourne in October of that year.
 Its first elections were held in October 2005 under the transitional clauses of the constitution.

 Culture

 There is a long history of student activities at the University of Melbourne.
 The Union Band Comp has kick-started the careers of several well-known Australian bands, and an annual comedy review once produced the Working Dog crew.
 Several Members of Parliament were active within the MUSU, including Sir Robert Menzies (former Australian Prime Minister), Lindsay Tanner (Member for Melbourne) and Sophie Mirabella (Former Member for Indi).